dwf/classification-sandbox/README.rst

 Discrete (Multinomial) Naive Bayes
 ----------------------------------

-This will fit a multinomial Naive Bayes model on observations which are assumed to be discrete.
+This will fit a multinomial Naive Bayes classifier on observations which are assumed to be discrete.
 The input is a two-dimensional NumPy array (observations are rows, predictors are columns) and a one-dimensional label vector.
 The elements can be integers, strings, or other Python objects; anything that can be meaningfully compared for sorting and